 - Use both sides of the table.
 Unless there is only one side of the table, both sides get used.
 Yes there is only one security cast member checking bags at each table.
 But yes, both sides are still open.
 They go back and forth between the left and right side checking bags, so if you don’t fill both sides, other people will and you’ll be stuck waiting.
 The only real exception we’ve generally seen for this is at the resorts.
 But at all of the Parks, use both sides.

 - Take your bag off and unzip all of the zippers.
 If you have bags inside your bag, unzip those zippers too.
 If you’re traveling with a stroller, this has to be checked.
 Whizzing by security thinking you’re in the clear because you have a stroller will only get you sent back to bag checkers.
 Everything gets checked, so be ready and the process will be smoother.

 - Know what you can and cannot bring in.
 Disney security will take things from you that are not allowed inside the Parks, so know the rules before you go.
 Check out the prohibited items list to be sure you’re not breaking rules.
 Shoe skates, larger strollers, and selfie sticks are some of the basics not allowed.

 - And lastly, unless they tell you, you do not have to go through the metal detectors.
 The security guards randomly select guests to go through these detectors so if you’re not chosen, keep moving.

 Understand Disney’s Transportation Options

-One of the many benefits of staying at Walt Disney World is that you can remain in what’s often referred to as, the Disney Bubble.
+One of the many benefits of staying on property at Walt Disney World is that you can remain in what’s often referred to as, the Disney Bubble.
 You don’t need a car, and you don’t need to go off property.
 You can stay in the Disney bubble and forget about real life for as long as you want.
-Disney transpiration is what makes it possible.
+Disney transportation is what makes it possible.
 But it’s important to understand how the transportation works.